 After an Identity Theft Report or a police report has been filed, the consumer can add an extended fraud alert to his or her credit report.
 Extended fraud alerts require a creditor to take additional steps in verifying the consumer's identity when a request is made to open a new credit account, increase an existing credit line, or issue an additional card associated with an existing credit account.
 The consumer specifies a telephone number or other reasonable contact method as part of the alert documentation.
-All creditors must contact the consumer by the method specified in the alert to verify the consumer's identity in the case of any of the previous applications.
+All creditors must contact the consumer by the method specified in the alert to verify the consumer's identity in the case of any of the applicable scenarios.
 Once filed, an extended fraud alert remains in a consumer's credit file for seven years unless the consumer chooses to remove it earlier than that.
 In addition, an extended fraud alert removes the consumer's credit file from lists of prescreened credit and insurance offers for five years.
 Under FACTA, when a consumer files an alert with one national credit bureau, the information submitted by the consumer is communicated to the other two major bureaus.

-An important element of the rights established in FACTA (and some state laws) is the opportunity for the consumer to obtain - at no cost - a copy of his or her credit report from each of the three credit bureaus when filing a fraud alert.
+An important element of the rights established in FACTA (and some state laws) is the opportunity for the consumer to obtain a copy of his or her credit report at no cost from each of the three credit bureaus when filing a fraud alert, including an extended fraud alert.
 Receiving these reports gives consumers a chance to detect and dispute fraudulent accounts or delinquencies on compromised accounts as well as any other errors in their credit reports.
-If the information in a consumer's
+If the information in a consumer's credit report cannot be verified by the creditor, the credit bureaus are required to remove this information and to prevent it from reappearing in subsequent reports.
+It is important to note that requesting a credit report or filing a fraud alert by itself does not remove fraudulent charges from credit accounts from being added to the credit report.
+Even after filing an alert, consumers need to identify fraudulent information and dispute this information.